AMC Flyer: showing all essential information of the journal.

 Advances in Mathematics of Communications (AMC) publishes original research papers of the highest quality in all areas of mathematics and computer science relevant to applications in communications technology.
 For this reason, submissions from many areas of mathematics are invited, provided these show a high level of originality, new techniques, an innovative approach, novel methodologies, or otherwise a high level of depth and sophistication.
 Any work that does not conform to these standards will be rejected.

-Areas covered include coding theory, cryptology, combinatorics, finite geometry, algebra and number theory, but are not restricted to these.
+Areas covered include coding theory, cryptology, combinatorics, finite geometry, algebra, and number theory, but are not restricted to these.
 This journal also aims to cover the algorithmic and computational aspects of these disciplines.
-Hence, all mathematics and computer science contributions of appropriate depth and relevance to the above mentioned applications in communications technology are welcome.
+Hence, all mathematics and computer science contributions of appropriate depth and relevance to the communications technology applications mentioned above are welcome.

-All papers will undergo a thorough peer reviewing process unless the subject matter of the paper does not fit the journal; in this case, the author will be informed promptly.
-Every effort will be made to secure a decision in three months and to publish accepted papers within six months.
+All papers will undergo a thorough peer-reviewing process unless the paper's subject matter does not fit the journal; in this case, the author will be informed promptly.
+Every effort will be made to secure a decision in three months and publish accepted papers within six months.

 - AIMS is a member of COPE.
-All AIMS journals adhere to the publication ethics and malpractice policies outlined by COPE.
+All AIMS journals adhere to the policies outlined in our Ethical Standards.